 Our next Bison Spotlight is focused on Sophia Prouty.
 She is currently a junior here at Nichols College and plans to graduate in December 2020.
 Sophia is an Economics major with a minor in International Business.
 She is from Thompson, CT.
-At school, she is involved with the Institute of Women’s Leadership (IWL), Model UN Club, the Emerging Leaders program, President of Prism club, Vice President of the History Club, in the Honors Program, and a part of Zeta Alpha Phi.
+On The Hill, she is involved with the Institute of Women’s Leadership (IWL), Model UN Club, the Emerging Leaders program, President of Prism club, Vice President of the History Club, in the Honors Program, and a part of Zeta Alpha Phi.

 Outside of her busy schedule, she enjoys reading books with a strong female lead, does embroidery, and works at the YMCA in Child Watch.
 Sophia has four dogs – Beanie, Mr. Jingles, Kissy, and Stevie as well as a hedgehog named Kimchi Bums.

 Over the summer she completed an experiential internship abroad working with her cousin.
 She traveled to Dublin, Ireland and was a Researcher and Assistant at farmers markets for her cousins’ company, Olivieri’s Fine Italian Foods.
 The company is considering bringing its products to America and Sophia helped research good areas that would be profitable and have a relevant demand for their products.
 She also went into the farmers markets to help sell Olivieri’s products to local consumers.

 For her experience abroad, Sophia lived with a host family, a mother and daughter.
 She was assigned tasks by her employer and while working from home, she was able to research different areas, look at various documents and help out as much as needed.

 Sophia mentioned her favorite thing during her 2 weeks abroad, was meeting the different kinds of people at the farmers market.
 She said, “The markets are not just where you go to buy food, it is a social aspect over there, everyone knew each other”.
 In comparison to the markets over here, she wished they were more popular in America as it truly allows local communities to come together and connect while also supporting local businesses.